gyorilab/biomappings-curation-app/README.md

 ## Deploy

-First, ensure you have an SSH destination named `biomappings-curation-app` configured in `~/.ssh/config`.
+First, ensure you have the deployment host configured as a SSH destination named `biomappings-curation-app` in `~/.ssh/config`.
 I would suggest enabling SSH connection multiplexing in a manner similar to the following, as the deployment process runs multiple SSH commands against the deployment host:

 ``` text
 Host biomappings-curation-app